Engin-Boot/pong-stage-AleenaSaleem/Stage0/Get-the-second-player.md

 ### Scenario: Second player is available

-  Given - An active device with game installed in it and 'add-player' or 'play-single' button is displayed
+  Given - An active device with game installed in it and user is signed in and 'add-player' or 'play-single' button is displayed

   When - First player clicks on 'add-player'

   Then - show text box to get the second player's name and